smhman/new-website/README.md

-# dan.onl
+# website

-This is my personal website, written with Next.js, TypeScript, and TailwindCSS (totally not the 4th time I've rewritten it).
+This is my personal website based on dan.onl, written with Next.js, TypeScript, and TailwindCSS.